michael2012z/BitBible/markdown/JPS/files/Ezek.md

 15. And when they that pass through shall pass through the land, and any seeth a man's bone, then shall he set up a sign by it, till the buriers have buried it in the valley of Hamon-gog.

 16. And Hamonah shall also be the name of a city.
-Thus shall they cleanse the land.That is, Multitude.
+Thus shall they cleanse the land.

 17. And thou, son of man, thus saith the L-rd GOD: Speak unto the birds of every sort, and to every beast of the field: Assemble yourselves, and come; gather yourselves on every side to My feast that I do prepare for you, even a great feast, upon the mountains of Israel, that ye may eat flesh and drink blood.